butchyyyy/citysearch/README.md

 gradlew bootRun
 ```

-The backend is available on http://localhost:8090 by default.\
+The backend is available at http://localhost:8090 by default.\
 Note that this will start just the backend services and static front end assets won't be available
 since they're baked into the Spring Boot Jar in the assembly phase.